pessanhadavi/watch-list/README.md

 # WatchList
-## It is a webApp where you can create lists of movies you like and comment about them.
+## It is a webApp where you can create lists of movies you like, bookmark and comment about them.

 ## Getting started
 1) Make sure that you have git properly set up in your machine and you have access to Github